linuxserver-archive/docker-plexrequests/README.md

 To make it work it needs to be in the same netork with a mongo container.

-1 - Create the network
+1 - Create the network ( Newer version, older use link : see below )

 docker network create -d bridge plexreq_nw